-The 3-HeightsTM PDF to Image Converter Service is a ready-to-use product that allows to install a Windows NT service process to automatically convert PDF documents into various types of images from watched folders.
+The 3-Heights® PDF to Image Converter Service is a ready-to-use product that allows to install a Windows NT service process to automatically convert PDF documents into various types of images from watched folders.

-The 3-HeightsTM PDF to Image Converter Service combines three programs in one executable.
+The 3-Heights® PDF to Image Converter Service combines three programs in one executable.

-- 1. A converting service, that can be run on Windows platforms (Windows 2000 or newer).
-The service can be started, paused, stopped via the Windows service control panel and reports to the application log of the Windows event log panel. - 2.
+- 1. A converting service, which can be run on Windows platforms (Windows 2000 or newer).
+The service can be started, paused, stopped via the Windows service control panel, and reports to the application log of the Windows event log panel. - 2.
 A command line interface to control the PDF to Image Converter Service.
-By means of this interface the service can be installed, started, stopped, paused, resumed and deleted. - 3.
-A converter query program which can be used to retrieve information about available conversion options such as file type, compression, dithering, color depths, etc.
+By means of this interface, the service can be installed, started, stopped, paused, resumed, and deleted. - 3.
+A converter query program, which can be used to retrieve information about available conversion options such as file type, compression, dithering, color depths, etc.

-1.4 Operating Systems
+1.4 Operating systems

-The 3-HeightsTM PDF to Image Converter Service is available for the following operating systems:
+The 3-Heights® PDF to Image Converter Service is available for the following operating systems:

-- Windows 7, 8, 8.1, 10 32 and 64 bit - Windows Server 2008, 2008 R2, 2012, 2012 R2, 2016 32 and 64 bit
+- Windows Client 7+ | x86 and x64 - Windows Server 2008, 2008 R2, 2012, 2012 R2, 2016, 2019, 2022 | x86 and x64